robfallows/tunguska-meteor-simple-todos/README.md

 All test code lives under `imports`.
 Unit tests live in `imports/a-unit` and integration tests in `imports/b-integration`.
 Tests are further categorised by `client`, `server` or (potentially) `both`.

-Server tests always run first - which is good, because it allows us to provision *fixtures* which may be needed later on (like creating a test user).
+Server tests always run first - which is good, because it allows us to provision *fixtures* which may be needed later (like creating a test user).
 Note that, in test mode, Meteor gives us a brand new (empty) database to work with.
 Anything we need in there, we must add at test runtime.

 In this repo, I haven't provisioned fixtures "correctly", but hopefully it's clear!